-Below are few pictures from the walled city area of Jaipur during Janmashtmi celebrations in Jaipur.
-These pictures were clicked before the grand procession of Janmasthmi near the Govind Devji Temple which has a huge following, here in Jaipur.
+Below are few pictures from the walled city area of Jaipur during Janmashtami celebrations in Jaipur.
+Jaipur loves to celebrate Janmasthami.
+These pictures were clicked before the grand procession of Janmasthmi near the Govind Devji Temple which has a huge following in Jaipur.

-This picture shows how much this kid is enjoying at a popular Lord Krishna temple in Jaipur- Ramchandra ji temple.
+This picture depicts kid enjoying at a popular Lord Krishna temple in Jaipur- Ramchandra Ji temple.
 He was enjoying these celebration in his own way – wheeling while people all around were busy in setting things up for the celebrations.

 Below picture was clicked at Sirehdyodi Bazaar near Hawa mahal and it shows the love of people for Lord Krishna.
-This is not a temple rather it’s a make shift temple under a tree.
-Someone lighted a diya (Indian version of candle but it uses oil rather than wax) and placed picture of Krishna along with it.
+This is not a temple rather it’s a makeshift temple under a tree.
+Someone lighted a Diya (Indian version of a candle but it uses oil rather than wax) and placed a picture of Lord Krishna along with it.
 Marigold flowers spread all around complete the setting.

-Lord Krishna is one of the most revered deity in Jaipur.
-There is a special relationship that people of Jaipur share with Govind Dev ji or Lord Krishna.
-This might surprise an outsider since Jaipur is vibrant place when it comes to religion.
+Lord Krishna is one of the most revered deities in Jaipur.
+There is a special relationship that people of Jaipur share with Govind Dev Ji or Lord Krishna.
+This might surprise an outsider since Jaipur is a vibrant place when it comes to religion.
 You will find temples of almost every God and Goddesses across the city.
-Not only that, there are many mosques, Gurudwaras and church as well.
+Not only that, there are many mosques, Gurudwaras, and the church as well.
 There is enough religious divergence in Jaipur

 The following of Govind Devji or Lord Krishna among people is as strong as it was some 300 years ago.
-Every Janmasthmi Govind Dev ji temple celebrates birth day of Lord Krishna with grandeur.
+Every Janmasthmi Govind Dev Ji temple celebrates the birthday of Lord Krishna with grandeur.
 The celebration starts much before the Janmasthmi day.

 Click here to read more posts from same category.